LuizKraisch/flickmemo-api/docs/guides/setup.md

 `docker-compose up -d`

-4 - Access the API by the URL: `http://localhost:3000` or use another port that you prefer (remember to configure on DockerFile)
+4 - Access the API by the URL: `http://localhost:3000` or use another port that you prefer (remember to configure on DockerFile).